-- Victorian carers will have access to better services and programs that support individual needs and care roles for all population groups. - Victorian carers will have accessible information about services and an easy-touse service system.
+Victorian carers will have access to better services and programs that support individual needs and care roles for all population groups.

 - Investigate options for reviewing the Support for Carers Program to include all carers, increased access to carer respite and time-limited support for those who are no longer carers. - Support telephone, online and other accessible supports for carers, particularly regional and rural carers. - Work with Aboriginal community-controlled organisations so that services can better support carers in Aboriginal communities. - Include a focus in the Support for Carers Program for services to support Aboriginal carers, people in LGBTI communities and carers of culturally diverse backgrounds. - Enhance the Mental Health Carer Support Program to improve statewide access to supports and system navigation for mental health carers. - Explore opportunities to enhance mental health carer advocacy options, to uphold the principles in Victoria's Mental Health Act 2014. - Implement the Office of the Chief Psychiatrist's Family and carer guidelines, which align with the principles in the Mental Health Act. - Continue to work with the NDIA for greater support for people with a disability, their families and carers.